Rape Charges Defense Attorney Massachusetts

 Understanding Rape Charges in Massachusetts

-Massachusetts prosecutes rape charges under six distinct statutes covering adult and child victims, with penalties ranging from up to 20 years to life imprisonment and mandatory minimums of 10-15 years in specific circumstances.
+Massachusetts prosecutes rape charges under six distinct statutes covering adult and child victims, with penalties ranging from up to 20 years to life imprisonment and mandatory minimums of 10 to 15 years in specific circumstances.

-Definition: Sexual intercourse or unnatural sexual intercourse compelled by force and against the victim’s will, or by threat of bodily injury
+● Definition: sexual intercourse or unnatural sexual intercourse compelled by force and against the alleged victim's will, or by threat of bodily injury

-Prosecution Must Prove: Penetration occurred, force or threat was used, act was against victim’s will
+● Prosecution must prove: penetration occurred, force or threat was used, the act was against the alleged victim's will

-Important Note: NO mandatory minimum unless firearm is involved (then 10-year minimum applies)
+● No mandatory minimum unless a firearm was involved (then 10-year minimum applies)

 Statutory Rape (Rape of a Child Under 16)